Xetera/reddit-nsfw-webhook-filter/README.md

 # Reddit NSFW Webhook Filter

 Tired of your IFTTT Reddit webhook sending lewd content in your server?
+Route your reddit webhooks through here to drop the ones marked as NSFW.

 ### Steps for setting up the webhook server
 1. None, it's all set up for you already!
 Target https://webhook.hifumi.io with your webhook requests.